sukhik/fybr/src/pages/blog/post2/index.md

 ---
-title: 'I Don't Have A Job'
+title: 'I Do not Have A Job'
 date: '2020-04-06'
 ---